rawan0-0/Module-HTML-CSS/Wireframe/README.md

 Create a new webpage explaining:
 1. What is Git?
-2. Why do developer need Git?
+2. Why do developers need Git?
 3. What is a branch in Git?

 The page should NOT use any framework like Bootstrap.